Sypoo1/MtuciPlease/README.md

 This project uses git submodules.
 To download the submodules, run the following command:

 git submodule update --init --recursive

+## Environment Variables

+The backend application uses environment variables for configuration.
+These are stored in a `.env` file in the `MTUCI_please_backend` directory.

+To create the `.env` file, navigate to the `MTUCI_please_backend` directory and create a new file named `.env`.
+Then, add your environment variables in this file.

+Here's what each variable is for:

+- `DEBUG`: A boolean that turns on/off debug mode in Django.
+For production, this should always be `False`.
+- `SECRET_KEY`: A secret key for a particular Django installation.
+This should be set to a unique, unpredictable value.

+Please make sure to update these environment variables according to your setup before running the application.

 ## Running the Application